sparker888/wri-case-study/src/app/page.md

 #### User Journey

 The team reviewed both analytics and user flow through the site to determine how we could improve its organization, particularly for the registration process.
-Using our wireframes and user flow, Randy Karey then designed the look of the main pages.
-He kept recognizable brand elements, yet created a design that's much more modern and forward looking.
+Using our notes, wireframes and user flow diagrams, we designed the look and feel of the main pages.
+We kept recognizable brand elements, yet created a design system that would enable future iteration.

 ![Journey](/images/wireframe-wri.jpg)

 #### Project Build

-With Randy's design approved, I built the site using the React framework (more info below).
-This was accomplished in several phases where I would develop a template page, share a draft of the page for comments and changes, then fine tune and polish it for production.
-This was repeated over and over again for each page, section and element until the site was fully built.
+Once the website design 'on paper' was approved, I built the site using the React which is a web development framework that enables me to create code that conforms to Jamstack principles.
+This was accomplished in several phases where, in general, I would develop a template page, share a draft of the page for comments and changes, then fine tune and polish it for production.
+This was repeated over and over again for each page, section and sometimes even particular UI elements.
+This culminates in a round of testing them launch!

 ![WRI Chicago Header](/images/wri-chicago-header.jpg)

 ## Key Integrations

 Our project has successfully integrated essential services to enhance the WRI 2024 website's functionality and user experience.
-Namely, we integrated Cvent's registration system, but I also implemented Storyblok, a popular Content Management System (CMS) and Plausible Analytics.
+Namely, we integrated Cvent's registration system and Storyblok for speaker and topic management, a popular Content Management System (CMS) and Plausible Analytics.
 Here are a few highlights:

 ![Cvent Logo](/images/cvent-logo.png)